Goal 2: Enliven the Riverfront Open-Space Experience | KCET

 It also requires a distinction between the type of public space and its programming.
 The following objectives provide for diversity while fostering compatibility between these community types and public spaces.

-Create more usable open space
+A. Create more usable open space

 Much of the River waterfront is already occupied, but vacant and underutilized land remains and can be redeveloped into open space.
 Though land use changes or environmental remediation may be required, it is necessary to plan useful and accessible open spaces along the river edges.
 The development of new open spaces or improvements of existing parks will transform previously inaccessible lands into vibrant community gathering area, fostering economic growth in the process.